ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

 ::: warning

-This page requires iPhone or iPad with iOS/iPadOS 14.0 or higher.
-Update your iPhone or iPad first if it's on older system.
+This page requires an iPhone or iPad running iOS/iPadOS 14.0 or higher.
 If you have a computer running Windows, macOS, or Linux, follow [Installing boot9strap (MSET9 CLI)](installing-boot9strap-(mset9-cli)) instead.
 If you have an Android phone/tablet or a Chromebook, follow [Installing boot9strap (MSET9 Play Store)](installing-boot9strap-(mset9-play-store)) instead.
 If you do not have access to any of these devices, you will need to use an [alternate exploit](https://wiki.hacks.guide/wiki/3DS:Alternate_Exploits).

 :::